kkrull/node-sandbox/terraform-aws/readme.md

-# Terraform for AWS Lambda
+# Terraform for AWS Anything

-Trying out terraform to deploy a Lambda function on AWS.
+Trying out terraform to deploy anything on AWS.

 ## AWS CLI